EPDM Rubber Roofing: probably the best coverage for a flat roof6 minutes

 - Mount the synthetic rubber roofing membrane material in the selected area.
 Make sure there are no air bubbles under the membrane surface.

 - When the EPDM membrane is mounted, set the flashing type.
 Make sure that the seams in the joints of the membranes are tight.

-Tip: EPDM ethylene propylene diene monomer roofing can only be installed at a certain temperature.
-It is highly not recommended to install the roof in cold weather, as low temperatures adversely affect adhesive.
+Tip: EPDM requires a specific temperature for installation.
+Never install the roof in cold weather, as low temperatures adversely affect the adhesive.

-EPDM Rubber Roof: a few words about cost
+EPDM Rubber Roof: a few words about the cost

 The final cost of any roofing project depends on several individual and local factors.

-We recommend that you contact several local roofing companies and ask them to give you an estimate.
-As a rule, the estimate is made after roof inspection and free of charge.
+We recommend that you contact several local roofing companies and ask them to give you an estimate that you will receive after the roof inspection free of charge.

-The average cost of an EPDM membrane this year is $5 per square foot (excluding delivering and installation).
-PVC and TPO, which we talked about above, cost 40-60% more on average.
+The average cost of an EPDM membrane this year is $5 per square foot (excluding delivery and installation).
+PVC and TPO, which we discussed above, cost 40-60% more on average.